Why not a spiral?

 Unless of course they are twisted into Möbius strips.

 “Thinking out of the box” an expression inspired by John Adair’s nine-dot puzzle is 50 years old already.
 We need something fresh to pop the boil of our narcissistic abuse of the planet and each other!
-Baseball wizards — help us out!
-How can we humans, desperately seeking relief and a fresh strategy, hit all these nasty, curve balls coming at us so fast and furiously?
+Perhaps baseball wizards could enable us to hit all these nasty, curve balls coming at us so fast and furiously.

 Spirals are woven into dance, through the technique of Martha Graham and Lester Horton, who studied the undulation of snakes.
 Sufis move with their right arm up to God and their left pointing to earth as they spin counter-clockwise to spiral into their subconscious.

 Every arts presenter is fretting over the unknown future of audience attendance.
 Covid forced even the most film-phobic artists and administrators to stream works shot on stage, in bedrooms, & on rooftops.
 The protests over racism and police violence pushed everyone to re-examine their approach.
 Martha Graham Dance Co.’s Artistic Director Janet Eilber said,